chrisglass/django-rulez/README.rst

 Pull requests or discussion is very welcome, especially if you have an interesting use-case we haven't thought of :)

-Our test coverage is close to 100%, and we would like to keep it this way, so please make sure you test before you push.
+Our test coverage is 100%, and we would like to keep it this way, so please make sure you test before you push.

 Installation